 - 4.6.
 Rutland is a small, predominantly rural county.
 It has been classed as the most rural county in England and Wales, with a high proportion of land in agricultural use.
 The latest population estimate for the county is 38,600 (ONS 2016).
 The population is projected to rise to 40,880 by 2036.
-To support this projected population growth there is a requirement for approximately 1,503 new dwellings in Rutland to be provided in the period from 1st April 2016 to 2036. - 4.7.
+To support this projected population growth there is a requirement for approximately 3,200 new dwellings in Rutland to be provided in the period from 1st April 2016 to 2036. - 4.7.
 Given the rural nature and size of the county, the amount of planned construction is relatively small compared to other areas with few major construction projects planned.
 There are no national infrastructure projects planned for Rutland identified in the National Infrastructure Delivery Plan (NIDP) 2016 2021.
 However it is likely that some NIDP projects identified outside the county (for example the A14 Cambridge and Huntingdon improvement) may be supported by mineral products from the county.
 Castle Cement Works in Ketton for example uses locally quarried limestone at Ketton Quarry to produce cement that is distributed nationally. - 4.8.
 The emerging RLP allocates a number of sites for new housing to meet requirements to 2036.
-They include sites to accommodate around 757 new dwellings in Oakham and 365 new dwellings in Uppingham.
-The largest development planned for Rutland is a sustainable urban extension of 1,100 new homes to the north of Oakham.
-The first phase is now under construction and the development it is expected to be completed by 2023. - 4.9.
+They include sites to accommodate around 1,200 dwellings in Oakham, 1,200 dwellings at St George's Barracks, North Luffenham, and 300 dwellings in Uppingham.
+As of 2018, 16% of the 3,200 total dwellings required in the county have been built.
+In addition, land in Rutland located on the edge of Stamford, Lincolnshire, is considered suitable for development as part of an urban extension in Stamford and will contrubute to South Kesteven District Council housing need. - 4.9.
 A degree of caution should be exercised when considering the correlation between demand for aggregate and level of house building.
-Between 2007 and 2008 for example crushed rock production was relatively high in Rutland whilst the total number of house building completions during this period was relativley low.
+Between 2007 and 2008 for example crushed rock production was relatively high in Rutland whilst the total number of house building completions during this period was relatively low.
 Conversely, when the number of house building completions began to increase steadily year on year between 2011 and 2014 the same was true for crushed rock sales. - 4.10.
 A continued supply of crushed rock will be needed to support housing and infrastructure proposals in Rutland and potentially beyond the county if they come into fruition as planned.
 The level of construction however is not likely to be any greater in the future than experienced previously (including during periods of economic growth) and hence it is not necessary to factor in any additional growth to the provision rate.